sveltejs/svelte/site/content/blog/2022-08-01-whats-new-in-svelte-august-2022.md

 **Libraries, Tools & Components**
-- [PocketBase](https://github.com/pocketbase/pocketbase) is an open source Go backend with a single file and a svelte [admin dashboard ui](https://github.com/pocketbase/pocketbase/tree/master/ui)
 - [Lucia](https://github.com/pilcrowOnPaper/lucia-sveltekit) is a simple, JWT based authentication library for SvelteKit that connects your SvelteKit app with your database
 - [Skeleton](https://github.com/Brain-Bones/skeleton) is a UI component library for use with Svelte + Tailwind
 - [pass-composer](https://pass-composer.vercel.app/) helps you compose your postprocessing passes for threlte scenes